HAAIL-Universe/Othello/README.md

 # Othello — Personal Goal Architect

 Othello is an AI-powered personal goal architect that helps you set, track, and achieve your goals through natural conversation.

+**Always-on instance:** Othello runs on a paid Render instance—no cold starts or waking delays.
+The UI includes robust reconnect handling if the API is temporarily unavailable.

 ## Features